EL-BID/guia-de-publicacion/_documents/pages/en/guia.markdown

 ### 9. General tips for publishing code on @el-BID.

-•	Think about the security implications of publishing the code.
-For example: o	Check that there aren’t any API keys in the code. o	The existence of sensitive data hard-coded into the code.
+Think about the security implications of publishing the code.
+For example:
+*	Check that there aren’t any API keys in the code.
+*	The existence of sensitive data hard-coded into the code.

 ## Contribute to this guide
 To contribute to the improvement of this guide, you can go to the contribute.md file in our GitHub repository and view the guidelines for collaboration; this is how we are building an open community to improve and share knowledge.